Board Of Directors

-Five years ago, Ms. De Gasperis joined the committee for the Butterfly Ball®, the main fundraising event of Boost Child & Youth Advocacy Centre (Boost CYAC), taking over the leadership of the committee in 2014.
+Five years ago, Ms. De Gasperis joined the committee for the Butterfly Ball®, the main fundraising event of Boost CYAC, taking over the leadership of the committee in 2014.
 In addition to continuing to chair this committee as the event heads towards its 20th anniversary in 2017, she has been appointed to the Boost CYAC Board of Directors.

 Sybil joined Boost CYAC’s Board of Directors in 2016.
 She is also a member of the Board of Directors of IAMGOLD Corporation, Royal Gold Inc. and of Noront Resources Ltd, publicly listed companies engaged in the mining industry.
 Prior to becoming a corporate director, Sybil was Senior Vice-President and General Counsel and a member of the executive leadership team at Barrick Gold Corporation, a large international gold mining company.
 Sybil obtained her law degree from the University of Toronto and is a member of the Law Society of Upper Canada.
 She has completed the Institute of Corporate Directors, Director Education Program and obtained the ICD.D designation from the Institute.